Introduction > Installation: Supplement > Installation: Existing environment (ComfyUI)

 - web/lib/params_tlk.js

-# If you are running it directly on your computer (host side) (including Python virtual environment and Conda virtual environment): export const UrlLib = 'http://localhost:10002/xoxxox/lib/shared_tlk.js'; export const UrlAud = 'http://localhost:10002/xoxxox/lib/worker_aud.js'; # Other than the above (e.g. running on a different computer than the intermediate connector): export const UrlLib = 'http://<address_host>:10002/xoxxox/lib/shared_tlk.js'; export const UrlAud = 'http://<address_host>:10002/xoxxox/lib/worker_aud.js';
+# If you are running it directly on your computer (host side) (including Python virtual environments and Conda virtual environments): export const UrlLib = 'http://localhost:10002/xoxxox/lib/shared_tlk.js'; export const UrlAud = 'http://localhost:10002/xoxxox/lib/worker_aud.js'; # In cases other than those above (e.g. running on a computer other than the relay server): export const UrlLib = 'http://<address_host>:10002/xoxxox/lib/shared_tlk.js'; export const UrlAud = 'http://<address_host>:10002/xoxxox/lib/worker_aud.js';